Péter Jakab: Leader of Jobbik

 The United for Hungary alliance suffered a heavy defeat against the ruling party Fidesz in the 2022 parliamentary election.
 A major factor was, according to analysts, that hundreds of thousands of former Jobbik voters turned away from the party and supported far-right Our Homeland Movement or did not go to the polls.
 No individual candidate of the Jobbik was able to win his constituency and the party received only 10 MPs in the new parliament via the joint national list.
 Márki-Zay shared this assessment, admitting that the united opposition may have lost up to "two thirds" of Jobbik voters.
 Immediately after the disclosure of results, Jakab blamed Márki-Zay for the defeat, claiming that the prime-minister-candidate "received an army of six opposition parties in October and a huge advantage.
 This eventually turned into a massive defeat, with two-thirds going to Fidesz".
 Despite the failure, Jakab did not resign from the party leadership and was re-elected leader of the party's parliamentary group too.
 Jakab was re-elected president of the Jobbik on 7 May 2022 with the 71.4 percent of the vote, defeating his rival János Stummer.
 A month later, on 8 June 2022, Péter Jakab resigned from Jobbik's presidency following internal disputes between him and the presidency in the party.
 He was replaced as leader of the parliamentary group too on 15 July 2022.

-Movement on the People's Side
+On the People's Side

-On 20 August, 2022, Péter Jakab announced, he is founded his own political movement named Movement on the People's Side.
+On 20 August 2022, Péter Jakab announced the formation of his own political movement named "On the People's Side" (Hungarian: "A Nép Pártján").
+On 20 August 2023, the movement officially became a party.

 Personal life

-He is married and has three children.
+He is divorced and has three children.